Qri

 Qri showed high interest in fashion design in 2018 and ended up designing several commercial products.
-Qri launched her self-produced jewelrybrand "Qriel" in 2021.
+Qri launched her self-produced jewelry brand "Qriel" in 2021.

 Early life and education

-Lee Ji-hyun was born on December 12, 1986.
-She has studied at Juyeob High School, and then attended Myungji University, enrolling in the Department of Theatre and Visual Arts, the same class as fellow group member, Boram.
-She was a model, bassist of the rock band Six Color, and a famous ulzzang before her debut as a T-ara member.
+Lee Ji-hyun was born on 12 December 1986.
+She has studied at Juyeob High School, in which she was class president, secretary, and student body president.
+She then attended Myongji University, enrolling in the Department of Film and Musical, the same class as fellow group member, Boram.
+She was a model, a famous ulzzang having been a famous figure on the Daum "Five Big Ulzzangs" community.
+She was supposed to be a bassist of the rock band Six Color, before her debut as a T-ara member.